PEP 683 – Immortal Objects, Using a Fixed Refcount

 (and then reversed) is if it were done deliberately.
 (Of course, the

 same thing could be done efficiently using

 that would be even less of an accident.)
 At that point we don’t

 consider it a concern of this proposal.

-On 32-bit builds it isn’t so obvious.
+On builds with much smaller maximum refcounts, like 32-bit platforms, the consequences aren’t so obvious.
 Let’s say the magic refcount were 2^30.
 Using the same specs as above, it would take roughly 4 seconds to accidentally immortalize an object.
 Under reasonable conditions, it is still highly unlikely that an object be accidentally immortalized.
 It would have to meet these criteria:

 - targeting a non-immortal object (so not one of the high-use builtins)

 - the extension increfs without a corresponding decref (e.g. returns from a function or method)

 - no other code decrefs the object in the meantime